arm-university/EduCheck/codegrader/docs/Getting_Started.md

 To run the Educheck tool for the final lab exercise of the Rapid Embedded Education Kit, follow these steps:

 1. Place all **student folders** containing the submitted code in `educheck\codegrader\STUDENT_HOMEWORK\`.
     **Note: You must put unique student folders containing the code to be tested in the STUDENT_HOMEWORK folder.
 Each unique student folder should not have nested folders.
-A working example would be: *STUDENT_HOMEWORK/student1/mp3player.cpp*.** See [`codegrader\README.md`](../README.md) for expected directory structure).
-Currently the folder already contains example studnet submissions.
+A working example would be: *STUDENT_HOMEWORK/student1/mp3player.cpp*.** Currently the folder already contains example studnet submissions.
 2. Ensure that you do not have Mbed Studio open.
 This may interfere with the COM port permission.
-3. Connect your PC to an Mbed-enabled board (see [`codegrader\README.md`](../README.md) for tested boards).
+3. Connect your PC to an Mbed-enabled board.
 4. Run the `mbedls` command to ensure that your board has been detected.
 For example:
     ```
     C:\> mbedls